Evgeniy241984/github-search-app-react/README.md

 ### Has Redux State management

 ### Used SCSS and responsive styles
+    (TODO: @mixins, variables, responsive design)

 ### Search has debounce input 500 ms

+### TODO:
+ Previous requests are shown in the history module History should be available after reloading the page or mobile application
+    (will implement using Local Storage)

 ## Available Scripts